slsa-framework/slsa-github-generator/internal/builders/container/README.md

 ## Benefits of Provenance

-Using the generic workflow will generate a non-forgeable attestation to the container image using the identity of the GitHub workflow.
+Using the container workflow will generate a non-forgeable attestation to the container image using the identity of the GitHub workflow.
 This can be used to create a positive attestation to a container image coming from your repository.